RxNN: A Framework for Evaluating Deep Neural Networks on Resistive Crossbars

-Similar to Step 1, we formulate row linear systems ($LSrow_{1}$ to $LSrow_{M}$) considering horizontal slices of the crossbar.
-We use KCL at nodes $a_{i,j}$ present in the $i^{th}$ horizontal slice to obtain Equation 8 which forms the $LSrow_{j}$ system.
-In case of an MxN crossbar, we have M sets of the row linear systems ($LSrow_{1}$ to $LSrow_{M}$).
+where, Similar to Step 1, the row linear systems ($LSrow_{1}$ to $LSrow_{M}$) are formulated considering horizontal slices of the crossbar.
+We use KCL at nodes $a_{i,j}$ present in the $i^{th}$ horizontal slice to obtain Equation 7 which represents the $LSrow_{j}$ system.
+In case of an MxN crossbar, we have M such row linear systems ($LSrow_{1}$ to $LSrow_{M}$).

-We now merge the row linear systems obtained in Step 3 to get a larger Row Linear System (merged-LSrow) as shown in Equation 9. \textbf{ROWmat} is a block matrix obtained by performing the \emph{direct sum} ($\oplus$) matrix operation on the matrix ($\textbf{B}_\textbf{i}$).
+where, Next, the row linear systems obtained in Step 3 are merged to obtain a larger Row Linear System (merged-LSrow) as shown in Equation 8. \textbf{ROWmat} is a block matrix obtained by performing the \emph{direct sum} ($\oplus$) matrix operation on the matrix ($\textbf{B}_\textbf{i}$).
 Moreover, \textbf{CVrowIN}, \textbf{CVrow}, and \textbf{CVArow} are vectors formed by concatenating vectors (obtained in Step 3) $\textbf{VrowIN}_\textbf{i}$, $\textbf{VArow}_\textbf{i}$, and $\textbf{Vrow}_\textbf{i}$, respectively.

-Next, the vectors \textbf{CVAcol} and \textbf{CVcol} comprising of internal variables $Va_{i,j}$ and $V_{i,j}$, respectively, are eliminated.
+where, Next, the vectors \textbf{CVAcol} and \textbf{CVcol} comprising of internal variables $Va_{i,j}$ and $V_{i,j}$, respectively, are eliminated.
 In order to eliminate these variables, we use the merged-LScol and merged-LSrow systems obtained in Step 2 and 4, respectively.
 However, the merged-LScol and merged-LSrow equations cannot be used directly due to the mismatch in their Right-Hand Sides (RHS) (\textbf{CVAcol} $\ne$ \textbf{CVArow}).
-We resolve this mismatch by performing elementary row operations on RLS (Equation 9) to obtain Equation 10.
+We resolve this mismatch by performing elementary row operations on Equation 8 to obtain Equation 9.
 Note that, the \textbf{CVrowINA} vector and the \textbf{ROWmatA} matrix are obtained by performing row switching,~\emph{i.e.}, an elementary row operation, on the \textbf{CVrowIN} vector and the \textbf{ROWmat} matrix, respectively.
-We then eliminate the \textbf{CVAcol} vector using Equations 6 and 10 to obtain Equation 11.
-Subsequently, we eliminate the \textbf{CVcol} vector using Equations 7 and 11 to yield Equation 12.
-Note that, Equation 13 details the \textbf{NETmat} matrix introduced in Equation 12.
+Next, the \textbf{CVAcol} vector is eliminated using Equations 5 and 9 to obtain Equation 10.
+Subsequently, the \textbf{CVcol} vector is eliminated using Equations 6 and 10 to yield Equation 11.
+Note that, Equation 12 details the \textbf{NETmat} matrix introduced in Equation 11.